LakshRJain/Kaksha/README.md

 ## 🪪 License

-Femunity is licensed under the MIT license.
+Kaksha is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 ---